Basic navigation in Desktop mode

 By pressing and holding the thumbstick/trackpad, an arch appears.
 You can move the endpoint (aim) by moving the controller.
 When the arch is blue you can jump to the end point.
 Red indicates an area you can’t jump to.

 Twisting thumbs can sometimes be a good thing as teleporting is not all you can do with thumbsticks/pads.
-If you are using VR in a seated position (stationary) , or you have limited available space for setting up the play area, it might be less than ideal for effective operation in virtual space.
+Suppose you are using VR in a seated position (stationary) , or you have limited available space for setting up the play area.
+In that case, it might be less than ideal for effective operation in virtual space.
 By turning the thumbstick/dragging on the trackpad left or right, you can easily adjust your orientation in virtual space to better match your play area.